PEPPythonData/Examples/sparkInstructions.md

     PYSPARK_DRIVER_PYTHON=/usr/bin/python3
 ```

-6. With the powershell open to the current working directory location that contains the `Containerfile`, and already havin run `podman machine start` type the following command in the terminal window:
+6. With the powershell open to the current working directory location that contains the `Containerfile`, and already having run `podman machine start` type the following command in the terminal window:
 ```
-podman build -t custom-spark-image . .
+podman build -t custom-spark-image .
 ```

 7. once the previous steps completes, enter the following command in the same window: